 'Schalit to be back home in Israel by next week'

-Chief Schalit negotiator will head to Cairo in coming days to finalize details of deal; Egyptian officials meet with Hamas delegation to discuss technical arrangement of first phase of prisoner swap.
+Chief Schalit negotiator will head to Cairo in coming days to finalize details of deal; swap expected to take place on Egyptian territory in Sinai.

 Schalits arrive home in Mitzpe Hila after meeting Peres

 Schalit will be freed in exchange for the release of hundreds of Palestinian prisoners held in Israeli jails.
 The swap is expected to take place on Egyptian territory at locations somewhere in the Sinai Desert, as yet undisclosed.

 The International Committee of the Red Cross (ICRC), which has facilitated other prisoner swaps, has offered its services and is discussing this with Israel and Gaza's Hamas rulers.

 "We are talking to both sides about our offer.
 We have offered our services as a neutral intermediary to both sides," ICRC spokesman Marcal Izard told Reuters in Geneva.

 The handover will begin with carefully timed, simultaneous moves

 somewhere in Egypt.
 But Schalit and the men and women for whom he is

 being traded are not likely to even come close to seeing each other.

 The deal, over three years in the making and a casualty of at least two